Contemporary art in the spotlight

 We have missed them so much!
 As we enter the summer season and celebrate the return of cultural outings there is nothing quite like a fun and informative trip to a summer exhibition.

 We’re all desperate to get to know or rediscover artists inspired by legendary places or completely dedicated to letting our eyes and mind escape the real world.
-So here is our selection of must-see exhibitions dedicated to contemporary artists.
+So here is our selection of must-see exhibitions.

 Villa Datris celebrates its 10th anniversary